-Pursuant to their employment agreements, each NEO also is subject to customary confidentiality restrictions and work-product provisions, and each NEO also is subject to customary non-competition covenants and non-solicitation covenants with respect to our employees, consultants and customers.
+Pursuant to such new employment agreements, each NEO also will be subject to customary confidentiality restrictions and work-product provisions, and each NEO also is subject to customary non-competition covenants and non-solicitation covenants with respect to our employees, consultants and customers.

-We do not currently maintain any retirement plans, other than matching 401(k) plans, for our executives or other employees.
+We do not currently maintain any retirement plans other than matching 401K plans for our executives or other employees.